Yammer admin key concepts

 Plan who will help administer Yammer for your organization.
 There are several types of admins:

 Verified admins have the most permissions, and are responsible for the big decisions of how to use Yammer in your company.
 They can manage security-related tasks, as well as configure and customize Yammer, and manage users and groups.
+All Office 365 global admins are automatically Yammer verified admins.

 Network admins can configure and customize Yammer, and manage users and groups.